NARPNet/NARPNet_NCS/README.md

 ## Current status

 **This is a work in progress.**

+The current pre-release is in active use in the net and has been for several months.

+Version 1.0.0 FINAL is expected in a month or so.

-The macros will inevitably change as we better understand the realities of running a net and as we better understand our own requirements for the net.
+The macros will inevitably change as we better understand the realities of running a net and as we better understand our own requirements.

 Please report your experiences in the GitHub Discussion area or via email to lobanz@protonmail.com.
 Thanks!